apacheignite/documentation/3rd-party-integration/base-concepts.md

   "body": "Persistent settings for Ignite cache values."
 }
 [/block]
-These settings specify how value objects from Ignite cache should be stored/loaded to/from Cassandra table and looks very similar to corresponding settings for Ignite cache keys.
+These settings specify how value objects from Ignite cache should be stored/loaded to/from Cassandra table.

+The settings attributes looks very similar to corresponding settings for Ignite cache keys:

 | **Attribute**      | **Required**      | **Description**          |
 | :-------------| :-------------| :----------------|